SB 43 and CARE Court: Community FAQ

 What are court-ordered stabilization medications?

-The medications can include:13
+The medications can include:12

 What happens if I don’t show up to my CARE Court hearing?

 The judge has discretion on how to respond to someone not participating or complying with treatment.
-Different counties plan to handle it different ways.14 There is no specific consequence in statute for not showing up to their initial court proceedings.
+Different counties planned to handle it different ways.13 There is no specific consequence in statute for not showing up to their initial court proceedings.
 A person could be subject to conservatorship for failing to comply with the CARE Court process at any step.
 A judge could also decide to dismiss the proceedings.

 I want to get some of the help from my CARE Plan, like housing, but I don’t want to take the medication.
 What will happen?